FusionAuth/fusionauth-site/site/_posts/2022-02-02-rbac-with-kubernetes-fusionauth.md

             --extra-config=apiserver.authorization-mode=Node,RBAC
 ```

 Using the `--extra-config` flags, the new configurations will be passed to the cluster.

-Here is an the explanations of each of the flags used:
+Here are explanations of each of the flags used:

 * `--oidc-issuer-url`: sets the OIDC issuer URL (`https://fusionauth.local`)
 * `--oidc-client-id`: the application's client Id; provide the client Id copied in the previous step